Indiana Name & Gender Marker Change FAQ

 Do I need to have surgery or be on hormones to legally change my name or gender?

 NO!
 The law just says that you have to be changing your name and gender in good faith and not for fraudulent purposes.
-For more information on this, see our Forms and Hearing Guides.
+For more information on this, see our Form and Hearing Guide.

 Do I have to publish my name change is a newspaper?

 Usually in a name change, you are required to publish notice of your name change in a newspaper and the court records are public.
 However, court rules allow you to ask that the publication requirement be waived, and the records be sealed (not available to the public) for your safety.
-This is called a Rule 9 request.
+This is called an Access to Court Records (ACR) request.

 Do I need a lawyer to change my name?

-The name and gender marker process is pretty simple, but some Judges are not respectful to trans folks or won’t grant Rule 9 requests.
-Please contact the LGBT project at email@example.com or 317-829-3180 for information about your local county.
-Regardless of where you live, if you want help filling out the legal paperwork or you want to request that we represent you, please contact us.
+The name and gender marker process are pretty simple, but some Judges are not respectful to trans folks or won’t grant requests to keep your case private.
+Please contact the LGBT project at firstname.lastname@example.org or 317-829-3180 for information about your local county.
+Regardless of where you live, if you want help filling out the legal paperwork or you want to ask that we represent you, please contact us.

 How do I start the process of a name and gender change?

-Contact the LGBT project at firstname.lastname@example.org or 317-829-3180.
+Contact the LGBT project at email@example.com or 317-829-3180.
 We can write the paperwork for you or represent you in court if having a lawyer would be helpful.
-You can also fill out the forms found here and represent yourself in court.
+You can also fill out this packet and represent yourself in court.